JSTOR-Labs/juncture/README.md

 <a href="https://juncture-digital.org"><img src="https://gitcdn.link/cdn/jstor-labs/juncture/main/images/ve-button.png"></a>

+This is a pre-release version of the Juncture site used for development, testing and evaluation.
+The site is in active development and may be unstable until it is officially launched in early June 2021. {.notification}

 # Welcome to Juncture

 **Juncture** is a framework for converting simple text files into an engaging **visual essay**.
 A visual essay is an interactive web page that augments a text narrative with visual elements to provide depth and context.